thegetty/quire-docs/content/documentation/for-developers.md

 ### `q-cite`

-*Adds a linked Author Date citation reference to the text, and a hover pop-up with the full citation text.
+Adds a linked Author Date citation reference to the text, and a hover pop-up with the full citation text.
 It also adds the citation to a map of cited works, which can then be output as a page-level bibliography on essay and entry type pages.
-See [Citations & Bibliographies](/guide/citation-bibliographies/).*
+See [*Citations & Bibliographies*](/documentation/citation-bibliographies/).

 `{{</* q-cite "" "" "" */>}}`